-The Utilities Department is a self-supporting enterprise fund, meaning the financial requirements of the department are met through user fees, connection fees, payments from outside entities and other self-generated revenues, rather than local tax revenue.
+The Utilities Department is a self-supporting enterprise fund, meaning the financial requirements of the department are met through user fees, connection fees, payments from outside entities, and other self-generated revenues, rather than local tax revenue.
 The department is also responsible for the oversight of the Refuse Management and County Capital Projects Divisions that are funded through fees and other local tax revenue.
 (Please see Public Works for more information about Refuse Management and County Capital Projects).
-In total, the department operates eight separate divisions to accommodate the water, sewer, capital construction and solid waste needs of the County.
+In total, the department operates eight separate divisions to accommodate the water, sewer, capital construction, and solid waste needs of the County.

+The Administration Division carries out all administrative tasks including oversight of all departmental activities, customer service, capital projects management, environmental management system implementation, a safety program, regulatory compliance, records and reporting, engineering, clerical, and file storage.
 This division is also responsible for meter reading, placing meters for new connections, meter maintenance, and account maintenance for more than 30,000 water and/or wastewater accounts.

 The Wastewater Treatment Division includes the operation of the County's three wastewater treatment facilities, three wastewater facilities for the Spotsylvania County School Board, and composting operations.